mohamed-m-ali/resume.md-1/resume.md

 ## Experience
 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

 ### <span>Senior Systems Integration Developer, American University in Cairo</span> <span>August 2018 - Present</span>
-As an educational organization, the American University in Cairo utilizes many systems: Banner for student information, SAP as an ERP system, Blackboard and Moodle as learning management systems and many systems.
+As an educational organization, the American University in Cairo utilizes many systems: Banner for student information, SAP as an ERP system, Blackboard and Moodle as learning management systems, and many other systems.
 All these systems need to talk to each other.
 Our goal in the systems integration team is to develop integration solutions that allow these systems to integrate smoothly.
 #### Main Responsibilities:
  - Architect, design, and develop integration projects using C# and Biztalk
  - Develop Biztalk artifacts as Orchestrations, Pipelines, and Pipeline components
- - Create and configure Biztalk Send/Receive Ports
  - Design and develop SOAP Web Services using C# and Windows Communication Foundation (WCF)
  - Design and develop REST APIs using ASP.NET Core (C#), Python, and PHP to enable integration among systems
+ - Design and develop web applications using ASP.NET Core
  - Design and develop extract, transform, and load (ETL) integration projects using C# and Microsoft SSIS
- - Design and develop SQL functions and stored procedures in SQL Server and Oracle databases
  - Build Continous Integration-Continous Deployment (CI-CD) Pipelines using Github Workflows
  - Design and develop unit testing, integration testing, and load testing
  - Design, document, and test REST APIs using Open API Specification (Swagger) and Postman

+### <span>Senior .Net Developer, Cubic (Part-Time Consultant)</span> <span>December 2023 - Present</span>
+We develop an application to be used by bus drivers to issue tickets, top up rider cards, send and receive messages from back office
+#### Main Responsibilities:
+- Collect, validate and document business requirements
+- Use UML diagrams to document and validate system requirements
+- Conduct system design sessions to discuss system requirements with architects and peer developers
+- Develop C# libraries to run on a tablet running on Windows OS
+- Write unit, integration and deployment tests

 ### <span>Senior Machine Learning Engineer, Mawdoo3.com (Part-Time)</span> <span>November 2019 - November 2022</span>
 - Developed Arabic-Dialect Identification models
 - Developed English Co-Reference Resolution model